boehmax/protocols/README.md

 ## 📖 About This Repository

 This repository contains detailed protocols that have been developed, tested, and optimized in our laboratory.
+However, some protocols have not been updated or been finished, yet!
+Those are marked in the README.md files in every subsejction as *under construction*.
 Each protocol includes:

 - **Standardized metadata** with tags, categories, and update history
 - **Clear step-by-step procedures** with timing estimates